 ICTD 2019: Patient Stratification Studies, Paris, 20 May

-ECRIN and its French scientific partner, the French Clinical Research Infrastructure Network (F-CRIN), are organising a conference in Paris, France on May 20th, 2019 to celebrate International Clinical Trials Day (ICTD).
+ECRIN and its French scientific partner, the French Clinical Research Infrastructure Network (F-CRIN), organised a conference in Paris, France on May 20th, 2019 to celebrate International Clinical Trials Day (ICTD).

-ICTD 2019 will bring together ECRIN’s internal stakeholders and partners, and additional scientists and policymakers from France, the rest of Europe, and beyond.
-The meeting objective is to engage participants in discussion on issues related to multinational clinical trials and the clinical research landscape in Europe.
-ICTD 2019 will focus on challenges raised by patient stratification studies.
+ICTD 2019 brought together ECRIN’s internal stakeholders and partners, and additional scientists and policymakers from France, the rest of Europe, and beyond.
+The meeting objective was to engage participants in discussion on issues related to multinational clinical trials and the clinical research landscape in Europe.
+ICTD 2019 focussed on challenges raised by patient stratification studies.

-- Design and statistical methodology in patient stratification programmes: stratification cohort, validation cohort, clinical trials: Rafaël Porcher, Associate Professor of Biostatistics at Paris Descartes University (Paris, France)
+- Design and statistical methodology in patient stratification programmes: stratification cohort, validation cohort, clinical trials: Raphaël Porcher, associate professor of biostatistics at Paris Descartes University (Paris, France)

 - Multimodal data management: clinical, multi-omics and imaging data: Jan-Willem Boiten, programme manager at Lygature (Utrecht, Netherlands)

 - Machine learning algorithms for patient stratification: David Sadek, vice president for Research, Technology & Innovation, Thales (Paris, France)

 - Multinational cohort integration: Josep Maria Haro, research and teaching director of Fundació Sant Joan de Déu (Barcelona, Spain)

 - Reuse of data and biosamples, informed consent and personal data protection challenges: Michaela Th.
 Mayrhofer, chief policy officer, head of CS ELSI, BBMRI-ERIC (Graz, Austria)

-- Promoting international cooperation in personalised medicine research: International Consortium for Personalised Medicine (ICPerMed)/ Astrid Vincente, head of the Department of Health Promotion and Non-communicable Disease Prevention, Instituto Nacional de Saúde Doutor Ricardo Jorge (Lisbon, Portugal)
+- Promoting international cooperation in personalised medicine research: International Consortium for Personalised Medicine (ICPerMed): Astrid Vicente, senior researcher, head of the Department of Health Promotion and Non-communicable Disease Prevention, Instituto Nacional de Saúde Doutor Ricardo Jorge (Lisbon, Portugal); ICPerMed vice-chair

 - The challenges of patient stratification studies and personalised treatments for health technology assessment: Frank Hulstaert, senior researcher, Belgian Health Care Knowledge Centre (KCE) (Brussels, Belgium)